Vluuks/AndroidPractice/Week2/Content.md

 A benefit of encapsulation is that instead of allowing someone to edit properties of an object using the dot operator, this must be done through a set method.
 This method takes as an argument the new value to be set, but can of course also check whether this value makes sense at all.

-A good example could be the EC property.
+A good example could be the `credits` property.
 In this case its access is public so that means we can access it through the dot operator.
-Imagine we want to adjust the EC for the student object `s`.
+Imagine we want to adjust the credits for the student object `s`.
 Using the dot operator we might do something like this:

-        s.EC = 40;
+        s.credits = 40;

 However, nothing really stops us from supplying a bogus value, like `-30` or some other integer that does not make sense.
 This is the case for many other properties classes could have, even for something as simple as a `Student` class!

-Instead of having the `EC` property be public, we could set it to `private` instead.
-By doing this, it can only be accessed from within the class, thus we are required to call the `setEC()` method if we want to modify it.
-This method does not just adjust the EC, but also verify that the number makes sense and act appropriately.
+Instead of having the `credits` property be public, we could set it to `private` instead.
+By doing this, it can only be accessed from within the class, thus we are required to call the `setCredits()` method if we want to modify it.
+This method does not just adjust the credits, but also verify that the number makes sense and act appropriately.
 In this case we check if it's above zero and only then set the new value, otherwise we keep it at zero.

     class Student {